rba1aji/Job-Portal-System/README.md

 # Job Portal System
 A C++ mini project with object Oriented Programming.
+This is a basic implementation.
 <br/>
 ## Abstract
 - India has one of the highest youth population in the world.
 One of the major